Does My Auto Insurance Cover Car Sharing?

 On the other hand, Zipcar and Getaround include comprehensive and collision coverage for renters.
 It's important to pay attention to the deductible, though.
 Zipcar's coverage has a $1,000 deductible, which is fairly standard.
 But Getaround has a $3,000 deductible , which means you'll need to pay for any minor damage yourself.

-Renters can also choose to decline coverage in the event the car is damaged, lost or stolen — but you'll be on the hook for anything that happens to the car while it's in your possession.
+Renters can also decline coverage, but you'll be on the hook for anything that happens to the car while renting it.

 How car sharing works